SSWConsulting/SSW.Rules.Content/rules/unplanned-outage-process/rule.md

 Many services can be used for device monitoring e.g. WhatsUp Gold, Solarwinds, SCOM.
 You would do the following in any of them:

-1. Login to monitoring service
+1. Log in to monitoring service
 2. Check to see what services are down

 ### First contact